atskae/computer-graphics/ray-tracing-in-one-weekend/01-ray-tracing-in-one-weekend/README.md

 ![Focused blue sphere](images/aperature-0.5.png)

-The reason the middle blue sphere is focused is because it is placed at a at the focus distance from the camera:
+The reason the middle blue sphere is focused is because its distance from the camera is the same as the focus distance:
 ```c++
     // The blue sphere is placed at (0,0,-1)
     world.add(